Oscar Gonzalez Player Props: Guardians vs. Marlins

 Oscar Gonzalez At The Plate

-- Gonzalez has a triple, a home run and two walks while hitting .156.
+- Gonzalez is hitting .173 with a double, a triple, a home run and two walks.

-- Gonzalez has had a base hit in six of 15 games this year, and multiple hits once.
+- In seven of 17 games this season (41.2%), Gonzalez has reached safely via hit, and that includes multiple hits twice.

+- He has gone deep in one of 17 games, and in 1.9% of his plate appearances.

-- Gonzalez has an RBI in one game this season, and it was more than one in that game.
+- Gonzalez has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored in five of 15 games so far this season.
+- He has scored in five games this season (29.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.